PacificBiosciences/isocall/docs/call.md

 - Increase `max_bundles_per_gene`: For more thorough analysis of complex genes (slower)
 - Decrease `max_bundles_per_gene`: For faster processing (may miss some isoforms)

-## Internal Priming Filter
+## Internal priming filter

 The internal priming filter detects and removes novel isoforms that are likely artifacts of internal priming during reverse transcription.

-### How It Works
+It works like so:

 1. Known isoforms are always retained regardless of downstream sequence content.
    Novel isoforms with A-rich downstream sequences are flagged as potential